janewu331/Flagler-Health/data/README.md

 - Patient–Medical Assistant message transcripts
 - Insurance claims containing procedure and diagnosis codes

 The analysis scripts expect authorized local copies of the required processed data files in this directory.
-The repository `.gitignore` prevents common patient-level data formats from being committed.